kevintweber/phpunit-markup-validators/README.md

 Kevin Weber - kevintweber@gmail.com

 ## License
-PhpunitW3CValidators is licensed under the MIT license.
+phpunit-markup-validators is licensed under the MIT license.
 See `LICENSE` for more details.

 ## Acknowledgements
 Parts were inspired from [xvoland/html-validate].